How can I resize my produced video file to be smaller?

 It is rare that uncompressed audio is going to make an audible difference to your viewers.
 Therefore, you can reduce the file size by compressing the audio upon production.
 The default MP4 format uses AAC audio compression which has a good combination of sound quality and file size.

 The frame rate indicates how many frames per second are shown to the viewer.
-The custom production settings allow between 1 and 30 frames per second (fps).
-The default is 30 fps, which is good for live video, but for screen recordings 15 fps is typically more than adequate for most users.
-If you're recording something static, like a PowerPoint presentation, you can drop the fps down which will save you a bit of file size.
+The custom production settings allow between 1 and 60 frames per second (FPS).
+The default is Automatic FPS, which is good most video, but for screen recordings 15 fps is typically more than adequate for most users.
+If you're recording something static, like a PowerPoint presentation, you can drop the FPS down which will save you a bit of file size.
 Frame rate can be changed by going to Share > Local Files > Options.